 Maintenance and care

-- Seed storage: in a cool, dry, and dark place.
+- Seed storage: in a cool, dry, dark place.
 Once the bag is opened, use it within a few months to maintain germination quality.

 - First mowing: when it reaches 6-7 cm (2.5 in), cut to 3-4 cm (1.2-1.5 in) with a sharp mower.
 Bermuda benefits from lower cuts than Paspalum.